bronger/mail2web/README.rst

 ``M2W_LOG_PATH``
   Absolute path to the directory where mail2web.log is written to.
 If not set, ``/tmp`` is used.

+``SECRET_KEY_PATH``
+  Absolute path to a text file with a secret string which is used e.g. as a salt for hashes.
+All white space at the beginning and the end of the string (inclusing line breaks) is removed.
+The default is ``/var/lib/mail2web_secrets/secret_key``.

+``ROOT_URL``
+  URL prefix for all endpoints.
+It defaults to the empty string.
+If given, it must start with a slash and should not end with a slash.

 Mail archive structure